If you are a beneficiary in an estate and are having problems getting information, this article by Lucy McPherson is for you!

 Executor’s fiduciary obligation to beneficiaries

-When entering into any discussion about the rights of beneficiaries in estates, a useful starting point is the nature of the relationship between beneficiaries and executors.
-An executor stands in a fiduciary relationship to all beneficiaries of the estate.
+When entering into any discussion about the rights of beneficiaries, a useful starting point is the nature of the relationship between beneficiaries and executors.
+An executor stands in a fiduciary relationship to all beneficiaries of an estate.
 Fiduciary simply means a relationship of trust.
-This relationship is central to the rights of beneficiaries and the obligations of executors in estates.
-The executor has been entrusted with the assets of the estate and the power to administer the estate for the benefit of the beneficiaries of the estate.
+This relationship is central to the rights of beneficiaries and the obligations of executors.
+The executor has been entrusted with the assets and the power to administer the estate for the benefit of the beneficiaries.
 The executor must therefore discharge his or her duties with due care and loyalty to the beneficiaries.

 A beneficiary should be promptly informed of their entitlement under a Will or if there is no Will of their entitlement on the deceased’s intestacy (the rules governing the distribution of an estate in the absence of a Will).

-When a beneficiary has not been properly informed of their entitlement the law provides beneficiaries with certain rights to access information relating to their entitlement.
+When a beneficiary has not been properly informed of their entitlement, the law provides them with certain rights to access information.
 Those rights include a right to receive a copy of the Will.
 In both New South Wales and Queensland the law compels a person who has possession or control of a Will of a deceased (and this person does not necessarily have to be an executor) to provide a copy of the Will to any person named or mentioned in the Will, upon request.

-Once a beneficiary receives a copy of the Will they will usually be able to identify their interest in the estate.
-If they are unable to due to the complexity of the document they should seek the assistance of an experienced Wills and Estates Lawyer.
-The beneficiary’s right to further information is often dictated by the nature of their interest in the Will.
+Once they receive a copy of the Will they will usually be able to identify their interest in the estate.
+If they are unable to due to the complexity of the document, they should seek the assistance of an experienced Wills and Estates Lawyer.
+The right to further information is often dictated by the nature of their interest in the Will.
 Classifying the nature of a beneficiary’s interest can become quite complicated.
 Essentially, there is a distinction between a beneficiary that holds an interest in a specific asset (for instance a boat or a bank account) and a beneficiary that holds a residual or remainder interest in the estate.

-Seeking information in relation to the nature of the estate assets and liabilities
+Seeking information in relation to the nature of the assets and liabilities

-A beneficiary’s right to information in relation to the operation of an estate is historically steeped in English Law which has continued to inform Australian Law.
-It has been accepted legal principle for many years that estate documents “belong” to the beneficiaries and are in a sense the property of the beneficiaries.
+A right to information in relation to the operation of an estate is historically steeped in English Law which has continued to inform Australian Law.
+It has been accepted legal principle for many years that estate documents “belong” to the beneficiaries and are in a sense their property.
 Access to those documents is an entitlement that should not be denied by the executors.

-For a beneficiary to effectively monitor the administration of estate property it goes without saying the beneficiary needs information regarding the performance of the executor’s duties and powers.
-To this end the law has imposed on executors and trustees a duty to account beneficiaries.
-However, the nature of the beneficiary’s interest can dictate the extent of information they are entitled to.
+For a beneficiary to effectively monitor the administration of estate property it goes without saying they need information regarding the performance of the executor’s duties and powers.
+To this end, the law has imposed on executors and trustees a duty to account for beneficiaries.
+However, the nature of their interest in the estate can dictate the extent of information they are entitled to.

-The rights of a beneficiary holding a residual or remainder interest in an estate are much broader.
-As a residuary beneficiary of an estate the entitlement to access to information extends to the ability to access information relating to the management and administration of the estate in its entirety.
+The rights of beneficiaries holding a residual or remainder interest in an estate are much broader.
+When they fall into the residuary category, the entitlement to access to information extends to the ability to access information relating to the management and administration of the estate in its entirety.

-A beneficiary entitled to an interest in remainder in an estate has a right to access all information about the estate and has a right to see estate documents as it is information about that beneficiary’s own property.
+One that’s entitled to an interest in remainder of an estate has a right to access all information about the matter and has a right to see estate documents as it is information about that beneficiary’s own property.
 As every transaction occurring in the estate will ultimately affect that beneficiary’s interest they are entitled to a full accounting of the estate.
 In the event that information is withheld the beneficiary can approach the Court to compel the executor to provide the relevant information.

 Further rights of beneficiaries

 The above summaries are not exhaustive.
-Beneficiaries have further rights in estates including:
+Beneficiaries may have further rights, including:

 - The right to be informed of the expected date of distribution and any delay that may be occasioned;

-- Where the beneficiaries are due to receive a legacy, to receive that legacy within 12 months of the deceased’s death or if paid outside that period, to be paid their legacy together with interest as prescribed by the legislation; and
+- Where they are due to receive a legacy, to receive that legacy within 12 months of the deceased’s death or if paid outside that period, to be paid their legacy together with interest as prescribed by the legislation; and

 - To be advised of any litigation against the estate that may affect their entitlement under the Will or intestacy.